Democracy

 There should be no doubt that government is much better under democracy than dictatorship.

-When Wealth inequality is at an extreme, a very small number of people are obscenely wealthy, many are left in poor and miserable.
+When Wealth inequality is at an extreme, a very small number of people are obscenely wealthy, many are left poor and miserable.
 To the extent the economy is unfair, it does not work well.
 It is volatile, destroying the environment and tends to be authoritarian.
-Oligarchs are powerful, often fascists, which we should have learned around WWII.
+Oligarchs are powerful, often fascists, which we should have learned from WWII.

 GOP dark money installed religious radicals on the Supreme Court (SCOTUS), which is grabbing power from the other two branches.
-SCOTUS, which is actively eroding democracy, appears ready to further erode voting rights.
+SCOTUS, actively eroding democracy, appears ready to further erode voting rights.
 The Court majority are theocrats, like the Taliban,taking away women's rights was undemocratic and opposed by all medical societies.

 The Supreme Court overturned long standing precedent about the Second Amendment in 2008 to allow individuals to carry guns, assault weapons currently included.
 Armed political intimidation of politicians, election workers, assaults on health care workers, and mass shootings are common now.
 The GOP is silent about that as violence and hate crimes have accelerated.
 The proliferation of guns is a public health hazard, the leading cause of deaths of children.
 Security is ratcheted up everywhere, police are militarized, Technology is leading the way to a national security State.